unplugged12/mcp-stacks/docs/ROADMAP.md

 - Portainer CE v2.x with API access
 - Docker Desktop on all endpoints
 - GitHub repository with Actions enabled (or Azure DevOps)
-- Network access to Jabba NAS (on-LAN or Tailscale)
+- Network access to portainer-server NAS (on-LAN or Tailscale)
-- Prometheus and Grafana infrastructure capacity on Jabba
+- Prometheus and Grafana infrastructure capacity on portainer-server
 - Team bandwidth: 1-2 FTE for 14 weeks

 ## Post-Launch Roadmap